boytights/boytights.github.io/README.md

 -
 Something used to satisfy the site maker's unusual (yet somewhat specific) tights fetishism.

 This page is originally released in early 2022, on Google Sites.
-It was just an effort to concentrate pictures (of boys wearing tights of course) I like into one single place, so I don't have to alternate between dozens of tabs when I jack off.
+It was just an effort to concentrate pictures (of boys wearing tights of course) I like into one single place, so I don't have to alternate between dozens of tabs while I jack off.

-On August 2025, I finally decided to migrate the page — because Google Sites is too uncustomizable.
-I wanted to try out new layouts.
+On August 2025, I finally decided to migrate the page, because Google Sites is too uncustomizable — I wanted to try new layouts.

 Pictures
 -
 Everything on the wall comes from a lot of different sources.
-Google, Pinterest, YouTube videos, obscure websites...
+Google, Pinterest, YouTube videos, obscure websites... you name it.

 Some pictures were upscaled with online tools, chiefly [PicWish](https://picwish.com/unblur-image-portrait), or edited with whatever program I prefer to use.

 Most pictures depict real people, but some are AI generated.
 Some of those AI pictures are directly downloaded from the web, but I generate (and adjust) some too.

 Why AI?
 Because that's how I can get almost exactly what I want to see.
-It can even make 𝓷𝓲𝓬𝓮𝓻 scenes that simply don't exist in real life.
+It can even make *hornier* scenes that simply won't exist in real life.

-Oh, some pictures are also "real + AI."
-A real "base" picture with some enhancements made with AI.
+Some pictures are also “mixes of real and AI,” e.g. a real “base” picture with some enhancements made with AI.

 I use [Stable Diffusion Web](https://stablediffusionweb.com/) as my main image generator.
 It gives nice results, and the site is really easy to abuse: just set up a [Proton mailbox](https://protonmail.com), add as many email alias as you want... boom, now you can create so many new accounts and render their credits cooldown useless!